-1 Letters of credit consist of letters of credit totalling \$155 million related to retirement compensation arrangements, a \$7 million letter of credit provided to the IESO for prudential support, \$5 million in letters of credit to satisfy debt service reserve requirements, and \$1 million in letters of credit for various operating purposes.
-2 Guarantees consist of prudential support provided to the IESO by Hydro One on behalf of its subsidiaries.
+&lt;sup>2 Letters of credit consist of a \$155 million letter of credit related to retirement compensation arrangements, \$5 million in letters of credit to satisfy debt service reserve requirements, and \$3 million in letters of credit for various operating purposes.

+&lt;sup>3 Guarantees consist of prudential support provided to the IESO by Hydro One on behalf of its subsidiaries.